Ahmed Ghailani

 Ghailani was transported from Guantanamo Bay to New York City to await trial in the United States District Court for the Southern District of New York in June 2009.
 When the case came to trial, the judge disallowed the testimony of a key witness.
 On November 17, 2010, a jury found him guilty of one count of conspiracy, but acquitted him of 284 other charges including all murder counts.
 Critics of the Obama administration said the verdict proves civilian courts cannot be trusted to prosecute terrorists since it shows a jury might acquit a defendant entirely.
 Supporters of the trial have said that the conviction and the stiff sentencing prove that the federal justice system works.

 On January 25, 2011, U.S. District Judge Lewis A. Kaplan, the presiding judge in the case, sentenced Ghailani, believed to be 36 years old at the time, to life in prison for the bombing, stating that any suffering Ghailani experienced at the hands of the CIA or other agencies while in custody at Guantanamo Bay pales in comparison to the monumental tragedy of the bombings of the U.S. embassies in Kenya and Tanzania in 1998, which killed 224 people, including 12 Americans, and left thousands injured or otherwise impacted by the crimes.
 The attacks were one of the deadliest non-wartime incidents of international terrorism to affect the United States; they were on a scale not surpassed until the September 11 attacks three years later.
-Ghailani, who had said he was never involved and did not intend to kill anyone, had been portrayed as cooperating with investigators - yielding information wanted by investigators- and as remorseful by his defense counsel, but that argument of relative non-involvement or remorse was not accepted.
+Ghailani, who had said he was never involved and did not intend to kill anyone, had been portrayed as cooperating with investigators—yielding information wanted by investigators—and as remorseful by his defense counsel, but that argument of relative non-involvement or remorse was not accepted.
 He is the fifth person to be sentenced.
 Four others were sentenced to life in prison in a 2001 trial in Manhattan federal court.
 Osama bin Laden was also named in the indictment.

 Early life

-Ghailani was born around 1974 in Zanzibar, Tanzania and is a Tanzanian citizen.
+Ghailani was born in 1974 in Zanzibar, Tanzania and is a Tanzanian citizen.
 He speaks Swahili and had served as a tabligh, a Muslim traveling preacher.
 The Denver Post printed a profile of Jeffrey Colwell, a former colonel in the United States Marine Corps, who had prepared to defend Ghailani, when he was in military custody.
 Colwell visited Ghailani's family in Tanzania, in addition to getting to know Ghailani himself.
 According to Colwell "he was a young kid at that time who was sort of lured and used as a pawn."